 ElevateCX London - thanks for joining!

-It was amazing to see so many friendly faces at ElevateCX London in November 2024.
+It was amazing to see so many friendly faces at ElevateCX London in October 2025 or November 2024.
 If you’re here, it’s likely to see the notes for the session (scroll down!).
 Want more in the future?
 Sign up to my newsletter!

 Other things you might like: